shanewasley/portfolio-www.shanewasley.me/content/posts/down-to-the-essentials/index.md

 ### Final deliverable
 For the final deliverable to the team, I brought everything together for a click-through prototype in Framer Studio: the redesigned filter element, the variance detail card, a minimized variance list, dark background, transparency, and motion.

-{{< video src="proto-v2-handoff@576-10" autoplay="true" muted="true" loop="true" playsinline="true" caption="I used Sketchfab’s ability to interact with design tools to create a prototype that could demonstrate all the features I assumed would improve the inspection experience for our customers." >}}
+{{< video src="proto-v2-handoff@576-10" autoplay="true" muted="true" loop="true" playsinline="true" caption="A handoff prototype that demonstrated all the features I assumed would improve the inspection experience for our customers." >}}

 I also provided static mockups to demonstrate state changes for the filter list and the variance detail card— depending on what variance threshold users were examining their site with.